postgresml/postgresml/pgml-cms/docs/api/sql-extension/pgml.tune.md

 \===

-This HuggingFace dataset stores the data as language key pairs in a JSON document.
+This Hugging Face dataset stores the data as language key pairs in a JSON document.
 To use it with PostgresML, we'll need to provide a `VIEW` that structures the data into more primitively typed columns.

 \=== "SQL"